 Are you starting a business with a friend or former office mate?
-Partnering with someone you know can be a great way to launch a business, but mixing business with family and friends can also be tricky.
-Here’s what you need to know to protect the business from potential landmines down the road.
+Going into a business partnership with someone you know can be a great way to launch a business, but mixing business with family and friends can also be tricky.
+Here’s what you need to know to protect the business partnership from potential landmines down the road.

 When partnering with a longtime friend, colleague, or family member, you may be tempted to seal the deal with a handshake or over drinks.
 After all, if you’ve known each other for years and you both clearly want your business to succeed, what’s the point of wasting time with all the formalities and paperwork?